MatthewQuenneville/matthewquenneville.github.io/_pages/research.md

 <span style="font-size:0.75em;">Key topics:</span>\
 <span style="font-size:0.75em;"><i>Hyperspectral Image Processing, Inverse Problems, Supermassive black holes</i></span>

 NGC 1453 is a nearby massive elliptical galaxy.
 It rotates quickly and the rotation appears to be nearly aligned with its projected minor axis.
 This makes it a natural candidate for axisymmetric modelling.
-We performed axisymmetric modelling of NGC 1453 and found a central black hole about 3 billion times more massive than the sun!
-We also found that additional constraints are needed in order to make the model's kinematics realistic.
+We processed hyperspectral images of NGC 1453 in order to measure stellar kinematics.
+We then performed axisymmetric modelling of NGC 1453 and found a central black hole about 3 billion times more massive than the sun.
+We also found that regularizing constraints are needed in order to make the model's kinematics realistic.

 [<img src="/assets/images/NGC1453_axisymmetric.png" width="600">](https://doi.org/10.3847/1538-4357/ab6f71)